SUCCESS IS

 Yes, to become a licensed dental hygienist, graduates must pass:

-• National Board Dental Hygiene Examination (NBDHE) – A written test on dental hygiene knowledge.
+• National Board Dental Hygiene Examination (NBDHE) – written exam

-• Clinical Board Examination – A hands-on patient-based exam testing clinical skills.
+• Clinical Board Examination – hands-on clinical exam

-• State Jurisprudence Exam – A test on dental laws and ethics (varies by state).
+• State Jurisprudence Exam – laws and ethics (varies by state)

 Our program prepares students for these exams, and faculty will provide guidance on the licensure process.